nymtech/nym/documentation/operators/src/testing/node-api-check.md

 ## `node_api_check.py`

-To make this a bit easier, we made a CLI tool querying all viable API endpoints based on node `Identity Key` (further denoted as `<ID_KEY>`) called `node_api_check.py`.
+To make this a bit easier, we made a CLI tool querying all available API endpoints based on node `Identity Key` (further denoted as `<ID_KEY>`) called `node_api_check.py`.
 To diagnose your node performance, whether by yourself or by sharing an output in our [operator channel](https://matrix.to/#/#operators:nymtech.chat), this tool provides you with a quick overview of live data.
 We recommend to run this checker alongside [`nym_gateway_probe`](gateway-probe.md) to triage both performance and an actual routing.

 Besides querying any bonded node APIs, `nym_api_check` has a function counting all existing nodes in provided version.